 Agents want the hot commodity and will likely chase a writer they know already has an offer — that means someone else thinks they’re good, too!
 (Occasional truth: some busy agents screen their slush pile by focusing on the writers who email to say they’ve gotten multiple offers from literary agents…that way the agent knows which projects are worth reading.)

 Getting Offers From Multiple Literary Agents

-So now you, the writer, have multiple offers of representation.
+So now you, the writer, have offers from multiple literary agents.
 The first one feels great.
 The second one starts to feel confusing.
 By the third, you’re queasy.
 Who to choose?
 They all love your book, or should.
 If you get a lukewarm offer, that person is just playing the game, most likely, and can be cut from consideration.
 They all have editorial advice.
 They all have enthusiasm for you and your career.
 Well, what now?